Dalton McCarthy: Legal career

-He started his legal career in 1858 at Boulton & McCarthy a law firm in Barrie co-founded by his father, also named D'Alton.
+McCarthy started his legal career in 1858 at Boulton & McCarthy, a law firm in Barrie co-founded by his father, also named D'Alton.
 He and his father left that partnership 1869 to start their own law firm, and his father died in 1873.
 He opened a law office in Toronto in 1876, was joined by prominent litigator Britton Bath Osler in 1882.
-The successful legal practice McCarthy and Osler built under the name McCarthy, Osler, Hoskin & Creelman would be the ancestor of two of the "Seven Sisters" (informal terms referring to the most prominent national law firm in Canada) - McCarthy Tétrault and Osler, Hoskin & Harcourt.
+The successful legal practice McCarthy and Osler built under the name McCarthy, Osler, Hoskin & Creelman would be the ancestor of two of the "Seven Sisters," the most prominent national law firms in Canada: McCarthy Tétrault and Osler, Hoskin & Harcourt.
 He appeared in the Supreme Court of Canada in the significant constitutional case of Citizens Insurance Co of Canada v Parsons, arguing successfully on behalf of two individuals claiming compensation under fire insurance policies.
 The case helped establish the scope of provincial jurisdiction in contract matters.
 He also defended Emily Stowe in the 1879 abortion trial of Emily Stowe.

 Political career

 McCarthy entered politics in the federal election of 1872 as the Conservative candidate in Simcoe North (which included Barrie until 1903).
-He was defeated by Liberal Hermon Henry Cook, a millionaire lumber merchant by 56 votes our of 3700.
+He was defeated by Liberal Hermon Henry Cook, a millionaire lumber merchant, by 56 votes out of 3700.
 He challenged the election results at the urging of party leader and prime minister Sir John A. Macdonald.
-His challenge was unsuccessful but it started a bond with Macdonald that led him to become one of Macdonald's key protegee and ally.
+His challenge was unsuccessful, but it started a bond with Macdonald that led him to become one of Macdonald's key protégées and allies.
 In 1873 he took on the presidency of the Simcoe conservative association, and married his late wife's sister, who was also widow of Macdonald's brother-in-law, thus making the bond familial.
-He lost the 1874 election again to Cook, this time by 154 votes out of 4400 but contested the result successfully, and lost to Cook for a third time in the byelection that followed.
-Despite three consecutive losses, McCarthy threw himself into the 1875 provincial election as the local conservative association president, securing a conservative sweep in Simcoe County in a year the Liberal increased their majority with gains in area south and west of Simcoe.
+He lost the 1874 election again to Cook, this time by 154 votes out of 4400, but contested the result successfully, and lost to Cook for a third time in the by-election that followed.
+Despite three consecutive losses, McCarthy threw himself into the 1875 provincial election as the local conservative association president, securing a conservative sweep in Simcoe County in a year where the Liberals increased their majority with gains in areas south and west of Simcoe.

-When the MP for next door Cardwell died in 1876, MacDonald handed the nomination to McCarthy and dispatched Charles Tupper, a key ally and his best campaigner, to canvass the riding with McCarthy.
-He won the seat, and joined McDonald in opposition as applied is oratory honed in courtroom.
+When the MP for neighboring district Cardwell died in 1876, Macdonald handed the nomination to McCarthy and dispatched Charles Tupper, a key ally and his best campaigner, to canvass the riding with McCarthy.
+He won the seat, and McCarthy joined Mcdonald in the opposition party, using the oratory skills he honed in the courtroom.
 When MacDonald returned to power in 1878, McCarthy was finally triumphant in Simcoe North with a winning margin of 50 votes out of over 5,000.